positively-charged/bcc/details.md

 get_1() || get_0() == 1
 </pre>

 Notice in the first expression, when the left side is 0, get_1() is not called.
-Similarly, in the final expression, when the right side of the expression is 1, get_0() is not called.
+Similarly, in the final expression, when the left side of the expression is 1, get_0() is not called.

 In simpler words: When using the logical AND operator, you'll get 1 only if both sides are 1.
 If the left side is 0, the right side is skipped because the condition to get 1 won't be met.
 When using the logical OR operator, you'll get 1 as long as one of the sides is 1 or anything besides 0.
 If the left side is 1 or anything besides 0, there is no need to evaluate the right side, because the condition is already met.